dannymagnus/CI_MS1_RRWeddings/README.md

 ### Feature 1: home page

-The sections of home page include:
+The sections of the home page include:

-The main feature of the home page is the slideshow which plays on entry to the site.
+1. The main feature of the home page is the slideshow which plays on entry to the site.
-A ‘why us’ section which aims to build trust with potential customers A ‘featured’ to build brand credibility
+2. A ‘why us’ section which aims to build trust with potential customers.
+3. A ‘featured’ section to build brand credibility.
-A ‘testimonials’ section to build trust with potential customers.
+4. A ‘testimonials’ section to build trust with potential customers.
-Modal pop up form to enable customers to contact the business easily The footer contains links to social media to provide additional inspiration for visitors.
+5. A modal pop up form to enable customers to contact the business easily.
+6. A footer which contains links to social media to provide additional inspiration for visitors.

 The site is fully responsive and tested on tablet on mobile.
 The copy is partially written by myself in addition to copy given by RRweddings.
 Permission has been granted in all cases.